- Intro to 3D for product visualization

-Hi.
-I'm Ellery Connell, author, designer and educator.
+- [Voiceover] Hi, I'm Ellery Connell, author, designer, and educator.
 I have nearly 20 years of experience creating 3D for print, web, visualization, visual effects, and game design.
-I've taught seminars, webinars, training videos, and university-level courses in 3D modeling, animation, and visual effects.
-And I'm author of the book 3D for Graphic Designers.
-Over the years I've found that many of my best clients have been excellent designers who don't have the 3D skills necessary to complete portions of their projects that require a 3D skill set.
-This opens up a great market for both 3D artists looking for a marketable use for their skills, as well as graphic artists and designers who are looking for a leg up on their competition.
+I've taught seminars, webinars, training videos and university-level courses in 3D modeling, animation and visual effects, and I'm author of the book 3D For Graphic Designers.
+Over the years, I've found that many of my best clients have been excellent designers who don't have the 3D skills necessary to complete portions of their projects that require a 3D skillset.
+This opens up a great market for both 3D artists looking for a marketable use for their skills, as well as graphic artists and designers that are looking for a leg up on their competition.